 Asking questions when creating the perfect caption is a tried-and-tested way to engage with your users, and it rarely fails.
 Don’t just ask any old question: use leading or rhetorical questions to both engage your follower’s attention and give them an opportunity for dialogue with you.

-This technique works especially well if you already have a strong, highly engaged fan-base, where you can ask your Instagram followers for help or advice.
+This technique works especially well if you already have a strong, highly engaged fan-base, who you can ask for help or advice.
 Everyone loves to share their two cents and many will comment with an opinion!
-An open-ended question which is personal to your followers like Newcastle University’s example below is always a winner for user engagement.
+An open-ended question which is personal to your followers like Top Vintage’s example below is always a winner for user engagement.

-Combine this point with your research from Point 1 to make sure your question is relevant and you have a winning formula for the perfect caption (just don’t overuse it).
+Combine this Tip with your research from Tip 1 to make sure your question is relevant and you have a winning formula for the perfect caption (just don’t overuse it).

 If a quality image makes someone stop and think, the perfect caption would offer them more, and it needs to be well-checked for spelling and grammar in order to do so.

 When creating the perfect caption on Instagram for your company, just remember to go over these points.
-Once you’ve researched what your followers want to see, create something short and sweet to avoid losing the user’s attention: under 40 characters if you can manage it.
+Once you’ve researched what your followers want to see, create something short and sweet to avoid losing the user’s attention.

-Make sure to consider how your caption looks on other social media if cross-posting and be careful with how many hashtags you use (if you don’t put them separately in the comments).
+Be sure to consider how your caption looks on other social media if you are cross-posting and be careful with how many hashtags you use (if you don’t put them separately in the comments or separate with a punctuation trick).
 While we’re talking about hashtags, tasteful combinations of emojis are often a good idea.
 Use these tools to tell a story in your caption and/or ask an open-ended question to increase engagement.

-If you can also manage a little wordplay and some witty puns (all spell-checked and appropriate, of course), then you’re set to have the perfect caption for each image with room for a little eye-catching controversy if need be.
+If you can also manage a little wordplay and some wit (all spell-checked and appropriate, of course), then you’re set to have the perfect caption for each image with room for a little eye-catching controversy if need be.

-All of these points are a great way to engage with your users, but remember: a clear call to action is what will make them, well, take action.
-A great way to drive users to your business page is to add the link to your website in your Instagram bio, and ask followers to visit.
-If you have an eCommerce business, you should definitely check out Photoslurp’s Shoppable Instagram, a tool that helps brands drive sales directly from Instagram.
+All of these tips are a great way to engage with your users, but remember: a clear call to action is what will make them, well, take action.
+A useful way to drive users to your business page is to remind users of the link in your bio – don’t be afraid to tell them where they can find your products!